duckie/json_backbone/README.md

 # Externalisation

-Compilation can be long, particularly when you use the JSON driver which is based on `boost::spirit` a great too but slow to compile due to the higly templated architecture. `nested_container` is provided with macros to help you externalize the templates and save compile time, link time and disk space.
+Compilation can be long, particularly when you use the JSON driver which is based on `boost::spirit` a great tool but slow to compile due to the highly templated architecture. `nested_container` is provided with macros to help you externalize the templates and save compile time, link time and disk space.

 #### To instantiate the templates